 Once you’ve removed the screws and stored them safely, you’ll notice that the metal plates of the wallet is now loose.
 Go ahead and remove it.
 This will now expose the plastic plate underneath, which the elastic is attached to.

 Step #2: Remove And Replace The Elastic Strap

 At this point, once the metal plates are removed, you should have two inner plates (this is where the RFID-blocking happens), which the cash strap is wrapped around.
 This elastic has the strap part attached, which you'll see hanging off from the wallet (pictured above).
 You'll be replacing this elastic with strap-less elastic you can find here.

 Step #3: Put The Metal Plates Back On—Mostly

 Now, here’s the part where things get a little trickier.
 Presuming that you’ve already ordered the money clip piece to replace your cash strap—thinking ahead, right?—you can go ahead and put the metal plates back on, including restoring most of the screws.

 Note, that’s MOST of the screws, not all.
 You can go ahead and return all the screws to the front plate, but on the backplate, only screw in the four screws on the side of the thumb indentation.
 On the other side, leave those four screws out, so that it’s loose.

 Step #4: Slide-In The Money Clip

 The idea here, as you can tell, is to leave the non-thumb indented side loose, so that the money clip can slide right in.
 That’s exactly what you do, at this point.
-Make sure you slide it right in between the inner (plastic) and the outer (metal) plates, on the backside of the wallet.
+Make sure you slide it right in between the inner (aluminum) and the outer (metal) plates, on the backside of the wallet.

 Congratulations, you’ve successfully made the switch!
 Don’t worry, though.
 Even if you find out that you preferred the cash strap, you can always go back.
 Simply reverse the steps in this process, and you’re good to go.